remipassmoilesel/spring-k8s-demo/README.md

 Kubernetes offer many advantages:

-- With kubernetes and Docker, deploying an application is really easy
+- With Kubernetes and Docker, deploying an application is really easy
-- You can deploy any type of technology, including technologies that are not normally incompatible with each other
+- You can deploy any type of technology, including technologies that are normally incompatible with each other
 - Applications are monitored and responsive: they heal themselves, and they can scale automatically according to their activities
 - The use of servers is optimized: no RAM or CPU that sleep and cost money